esblair8/spark-example/README.md

 Java 1.8

 Scala IntelliJ plugin enabled - SDK 2.10.7.
-(Note I chose Scala as Spark is written in Scala)

 Maven

-We may want to update all versions to latest compatible versions at some stage, but this should be enough to get started with spark 1.6
+We may want to update all versions to latest compatible versions at some stage, but this should be enough to get started with Spark 1.6

 ### Testing

-For unit testing, the project uses Junit, [ScalaTest](http://www.scalatest.org/) and [Spark Testing Base](https://github.com/holdenk/spark-testing-base/wiki
+For unit testing, the project uses Junit, [ScalaTest](http://www.scalatest.org/) and [Spark Testing Base](https://github.com/holdenk/spark-testing-base/wiki)

-)
+In practice we will also want to create generic reader and writer classes, test these once and integrate into projects as needed.

 ##### An example command for running this application on the edge node using Yarn